 authorityKeyldentifier This extension is present and is marked non-critical.
-(OID: 2.5.29.35) It contains the identifier defined in the subjectKeyIdentifier extension of the issuer CA Certificate. subject Keylden tifier This extension is present and is marked non-critical.
-(OID: 2.5.29.14) It contains the hash algorithm of the subjectPublicKey. keyUsage This extension is present and marked critical.
+(OID: 2.5.29.35) It contains the identifier defined in the subjectKeyldentifier extension of the issuer CA Certificate. subject Keyldentifier This extension is present and is marked non-critical.
+(OID: 2.5.29.14) It contains the SHA-1 hash algorithm of the subjectPublicKey. keyUsage This extension is present and marked critical.
 (OID: 2.5.29.15) Bit positions for digitalSignature and keyEncipherment are set.
 ExtKeyUsage This extension is present and marked non-critical.
-(OID: 2.5.29.37) It includes the values Client Authentication, Secure Email, and Hardware-based Certificates including Smart Card Logon.
+(OID: 2.5.29.37) It includes the value of Secure Email and it may include Client Authentication.
 CertificatePolicies This extension is present and marked non-critical.
 (OID: 2.5.29.32) It includes one policyldentifier, a cPSuri, and a User Notice. basicConstraints This extension is present.
 (OID: 2.5.29.19) The cA flag value is set to false.
 The pathLenConstraint field is not present subjectAltName This extension is present and marked non-critical.
 (OID: 2.5.29.17) It includes the RFC 5322 name containing the Email Address of the Subscriber. authorityInfoAccess This extension is present and marked critical.
 (OID: 1.3.6.1.5.5.7.1.1) It contains the HTTP URL of the CA's OCSP Responder (accessMethod= 1.3.6.1.5.5.7.48.1).
 It also contains the HTTP URL of the CA's Certificate (accessMethod = 1.3.6.1.5.5.7.48.2). cRLDistributionPoints This extension is present and marked non-critical.
 (OID: 2.5.29.31) It contains the HTTP URL of the CA's CRL service.